 util.promisify and **util.callbackify: **A helper function to convert a callback-style function signature into one that returns a

-You can take advantage of these additional APIs in Edge Middleware and Edge Functions with your next deployment.
-To deploy Edge Functions on Vercel you can get started with any framework or one of our templates.
+You can take advantage of these additional APIs in Routing Middleware and Edge Functions with your next deployment.
+For current projects, use Vercel Functions with the Node.js runtime by default.
+Existing Edge Runtime projects can use the Edge Runtime reference.